groupon/Selenium-Grid-Extras/README.md

-On OSx:
+### OS X ###

-Download the com.groupon.SeleniumGridExtras.plist to your computer, open it in editor of choice.
+Download the [SeleniumGridExtras.plist](https://github.com/groupon/Selenium-Grid-Extras/blob/master/service_scripts/com.groupon.SeleniumGridExtras.plist) to your computer, open it in editor of choice.

 Update the XML file replacing WORKING_DIRECTORY with the location of the selenium grid extras working directory Update the XML file replacing SELENIUM_GRID_EXTRAS.jar with the name Selenium Grid Extras was saved as